405th-Infantry-Division/Mantle/mantle.md

 We promote the development of artistic skill and the honing of artistic talent through the creation of Halo® costumes and props.
 We accomplish this by providing makers and cosplayers a global community in which they can share their knowledge and experience, which in turn nurtures and sustains their passion for the Halo® universe.

 # Article I. Membership
-We are an inclusive organization with 2 primary types of members.
-The type of membership a person maintains will determine the access they have to certain sections of the site as well as the ability to represent the club in certain ways.
-At its most basic form, these members are divided between community members with costumes and community members without costumes.
+We are an inclusive organization with many types of members.
+The type of membership a person maintains will determine: the member's eligibility to join their local regiment or battalion which in turn grants access to exclusive channels, the member's eligibility to participate in the 405th deployment program, and the member's ability to represent the club in certain ways.

-## Non-Costuming Members

 **Type A - Recruit Membership (New Member):** is limited membership open to persons 13 years or older with a registered personal account on the 405th official website.
 These members have maintained a personal account on the 405th official website for less than 90 days AND made less than 50 posts on the 405th official website.